-Our Big Ten Pulse hosts Rick Pizzo, Derek Rackley and Tim Doyle offer an entertaining take on the topics and news around the conference and give their opinions on the biggest stories in sports.
-Airs Monday at 6:30 p.m.
+Our Big Ten Pulse hosts Rick Pizzo and Derek Rackley offer an entertaining take on the topics and news around the conference and give their opinions on the biggest stories in sports.
+Airs Monday and Thursday at 7 p.m.
 ET.

 Move on to the real world or continue to play college sports?
 That’s the dilemma former Gopher standout Derek Rackley faced after receiving his undergraduate degree from Minnesota.
 I sat down one-on-one with Rackley earlier this month and asked him to share his best story from his playing days under former head coach and current BTN analyst, Glen Mason.

 Find out more about: Big Ten Tales